yotann/bcdb/docs/memodb/data-model.md

 - Except for floating-point values, nodes are encoded with [CBOR Core Deterministic Encoding].
 - Floating-point values are always encoded in 64-bit form.
+- Floating-point NaN is always encoded as `0xfb7ff8000000000000`--that is, the sign bit is 0, and the significand has its highest bit 1 and other bits 0.
 - Links are encoded using [CIDs in CBOR], and always include the identity Multibase prefix (null byte).
 - The only supported tag is the CID tag (42).